arun-kr-reddy/notes/computer_architecture.md

 - optane persistent memory (phase change memory)

 ## introduction
-- **computer architecture:** is the science & art of designing computing platforms
+- **computer architecture:** is the science & art of designing computing platforms (hardware, interface, system SW & programming model)
 **why art?:** we don't know the future applications/users/market
 - **abstraction:** higher level only needs to know about the interface to the lower level, not how the lower level is implemented
 **levels of transformation:** improves productivity by creates abstractions, no need to worry about decisions made in underlying levels
-***breaking the abstraction layers and knowing what is underneath enables you to understand & solve problems***
+but breaking the abstraction layers and knowing what is underneath enables you to understand & solve problems
 ![](./media/computer_architecture/levels_of_transformation.png)
-- **meltdown & spectre:** speculative execution is doing something before you know it is needed to improve performance, but it leaves traces of data that was not supposed to be accessed in processor's cache
+- **meltdown & spectre:** speculative execution is doing something before you know it is needed to improve performance, but it leaves traces of data in processor's cache that was not supposed to be brought/accessed if there was no speculative execution
 a malicious program can inspect the contents of the cache to infer secret data
 - **rowhammer:** repeatedly opening & closing a DRAM row (aggressor row) enough times within a refresh interval induces disturbance errors due to charge getting drained out in adjacent rows (victim row) due to electrical interference, this can be used to predictably induce bit flips, example: flip protection bit in page table entries to access a privileged location
 *"it's like breaking into an apartment by repeatedly slamming a neighbor's door until vibrations open the door you were after"*